 Additive Industries at AMUG 2019, the world’s largest user meeting of additive manufacturing technology professionals

-From Sunday March 31 thru Thursday April 4 our team will present the MetalFAB1™ system at booth D5, where the latest developments, news & innovations will be shared with you, as well as our customers’ experiences and our expanding installed base at leading customers like Alfa Romeo Racing F1 Team, Volkswagen, SMS Group and 3rd Dimension.
+From Sunday March 31 thru Thursday April 4 our team will present the MetalFAB1™ system at Salon A booth D5, where the latest developments, news & innovations will be shared with you, as well as our customers’ experiences and our expanding installed base at leading customers like Alfa Romeo Racing F1 Team, Volkswagen, SMS Group and 3rd Dimension.

 - Additive Manufacturing in Formula 1: a wonderful basis for a solid business case by Christoph Hansen, Sauber Engineering AG